 We offer several pressure treatments for scarring:

-Silicon gel sheets – these are often used with pressure dressings but need to be in place for 12 hours a day.
-They are particularly good at preventing and reducing keloid and hypertropic scars
+- Silicon gel sheets – these are often used with pressure dressings but need to be in place for 12 hours a day.
+They are particularly good at preventing and reducing keloid and hypertrophic scars

 Scar treatment with lasers